Kydroid/AlgorithmInterviewQuestions/README.md

 Different algorithms often met on interview.
 Use of TDD style (by baby-step) most often possible.
 Different from test-first.

+## Reverse order of a list.
+Example of TDD style (by baby-step) Commit step by step for the example.

 ## Fibonacci sequence
 Write a method that returns the nth element of the Fibonacci Sequence.
 The next number is found by adding up the two numbers before it.